What is the Blue Economy?

 The concept of Blue Economy was coined by the Belgian economist Gunter Pauli in 1994 in response to a United Nations request to prepare for COP3 in Japan where the Kyoto Protocol was decided in 1997.

-So, what is the Blue Economy?
-When we talk about the Blue Economy, we are talking about all economic activity relating to oceans, seas, and coasts, including renewable and marine energy, transport and engineering, fishing, and coastal tourism, as well as business and innovation ecosystem growth and support along shorelines.
-It also includes other related, but not necessarily production industries like marine R&D and education.
+When we discuss the Blue Economy, we are talking about all economic activity relating to oceans, seas, and coasts, including renewable and marine energy, transport and engineering, fishing, and coastal tourism, as well as business and innovation ecosystem growth and support along shorelines.
+It also includes other related, but not necessarily production industries like marine research and development (R&D) and education.

 Very often, discussions of the Blue Economy are framed in purely economic terms, overlooking necessary inclusion of sustainability of resources, as well as climate change risks, vulnerability, impacts, and resiliency.
 However, most governments and organizations are recognizing as an imperative to Blue Economy activity the need to maintain a balance between economic development and the sustainability of marine ecosystems and shoreline communities.